abdolence/gcloud-sdk-rs/README.md

 The library based on a fork of [mechiru/googapis](https://github.com/mechiru/googapis) and [mechiru/gouth](https://github.com/mechiru/gouth) libraries and also adds additional functionality not available originally:

 - Google API client management and Tower-based middleware layer to simplify development to provide an async client implementation that hides complexity working with tokens and TLS.
+- Google REST APIs support additionally to gRPC.
 - Improved observability with tracing and measuring execution time of endpoints.
-- Uses synchronisation primitives (such as Mutex) from tokio everywhere and has direct dependencies to tokio runtime..
+- Uses synchronisation primitives (such as Mutex) from tokio everywhere and has direct dependencies to tokio runtime.
-- Security-related protocol extensions for Google Secret Manager and KMS
+- Security-related protocol extensions for Google Secret Manager and KMS.

 ### Why not to contribute back?
 - Different goals from googapis.